LeonGuertler/SuperTinyLanguageModels/README.md

 - double-check byte-level metric calculations
 - fix the huggingface model loading!
 Maybe seperate this from the main code or something

+- implement positional encoding at the beginning of the pipeline (learned, absolute, sin-cos, etc.)

+- add the attention mask tracking back in

 - add ffn methods
 - add attention methods